blahosyl/enlightened-publishing/README.md

 #### About section imagery

-The [About section](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/why-me-img.webp) shows the client in a confident pose in front of a grafitti wall.
+The [**About** section](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/why-me-img.webp) shows the client in a confident pose in front of a grafitti wall.
 It centers the client as both competent and approachable.
 The image has been re-colored to fit the site's color scheme.

 #### Contact section imagery

+The **Contact** section does not feature any images.
+This is a conscious choice to adhere to minimalism and simplicity: as this section has the most interactive elements (the Calendly widget and the email contact form), I wanted to minimise user distractions while interacting with these.

 ### Header design

 ### Problems & Solutions section design